Oracle bank on gut reaction in America's Cup

-HAMILTON, Bermuda Sailors usually have cast iron stomachs, but in the quest to retain the America's Cup, Oracle Team USA are leaving nothing to chance.
+HAMILTON, Bermuda (Reuters) - Sailors usually have cast iron stomachs, but in the quest to retain the America's Cup, Oracle Team USA are leaving nothing to chance.

 They are using advances in gut testing to boost health and fitness as they gear up to battle back against New Zealand and win the oldest trophy in international sport.